 The combined company will merge MVNO operations, pool CBRS spectrum licenses, and build out mobile infrastructure that reduces their reliance on T-Mobile’s wholesale network.
 The projected $500 million in annual cost synergies sounds like a headline number, but the real prize is something else: a third viable wireless competitor that doesn’t answer to a traditional carrier.

-For channel partners selling enterprise mobility, this creates a new option to put in front of customers.
+For channel partners selling enterprise mobility, this creates a new option to put in front of customers — especially those tracking T-Mobile’s 50% channel commitment and wondering how a new competitor shifts the landscape.
 For carrier-dependent agents, it creates uncertainty.
-Commission structures built around the Big Three are about to get renegotiated by a player that didn't exist in this form six months ago.
+Commission structures built around the Big Three — the same carrier partner programs you’ve been navigating for years — are about to get renegotiated by a player that didn’t exist in this form six months ago.